Kali Charan Chatterjee: Missionary career

 Eventually, Chatterjee would come to see church union as the best way forward for developing churches that reflect the three-self ideal.
 In December 1904, most of the Presbyterian bodies in India officially united to form the Presbyterian Church in India, and Chatterjee was elected its first moderator.
 However, Chatterjee continued to observe inequality between Western missionaries and Indian ministers in the operations of the new church and others shared his criticisms well into the early twentieth century.

 Chatterjee was also involved in cooperation across denominational lines.
 In December 1905, he was selected as a vice-president of the newly formed National Missionary Society of India, one of the first Indian-led missionary societies.
 In 1910, Chatterjee was one of the few Asian attendees at the World Missionary Conference in Edinburgh.
 During his visit, the University of Edinburgh awarded him an honorary Doctor of Divinity.

 Chatterjee's theology was Reformed in the Old Princeton fashion and he was a critic of Protestant liberalism.
 In one letter to the PCUS mission secretary Robert Speer, Chatterjee lamented the growing tendency among some theologians to diminish the doctrine of the atonement:

 "It is with considerable sorrow that I have heard evangelical teachers and read evangelical writers keeping the doctrine of atonement by the vicarious death of Christ in the background and putting the greatest emphasis on his teaching and example.
 I have also noticed young civilians coming out from Oxford and Cambridge to govern the country – almost all of them imbibed with this Unitarian Theology.
 I cannot make up my mind for it.
 I became Christian and openly professed my faith in Christ fifty-four years ago for this precious truth, and it has been the grace of my life ever since.
 It is the differentiating line between Christianity and all non-Christian systems, and we must not keep it in the background and much less give it up."

 Family

 Chatterjee married the daughter of his former colleague at the Jalandhar mission, Golaknath.
-Mrs. Chatterjee, whose first name is sadly lost in the primary sources, became a highly proficient teacher in the mission school at Hoshiarpur.
+Mrs. Chatterjee, whose first name is lost in the primary sources, became a highly proficient teacher in the mission school at Hoshiarpur.
 She also worked as an evangelist among women in the community and cared for many generations of young girls in the orphanage.

 The Chatterjees' daughter, Dora Chatterjee, also worked at the orphanage and the mission school before traveling to the United States and earning a Medical Doctorate.
 Dora returned to Punjab and became director of a mission hospital.